 Qualifications of a foster parent/family include:

 - Ability to physically, mentally, and emotionally provide for the

-• Ability to demonstrate an understanding of the needs of children
+- An understanding of the needs of children

-• Completion all required trainings
+- Completion of all required trainings

 If you are interested in learning more about our program and how you can help, please contact our foster care department at 734-971-9781 ext 448 or go to our link and fill out an interest form.